openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Issuers MUST interpret each scope value as a request to access the Credential Endpoint as defined in (#credential-endpoint) for the issuance of a Credential type identified by that scope value.
 Multiple scope values MAY be present in a single request whereby each occurrence MUST be interpreted individually.

-Providers who do not understand the value of this scope in a request MUST ignore it entirely.
+Providers that do not understand the value of this scope in a request MUST ignore it entirely.

 Below is a non-normative example of a Authorization Request using the scope `com.example.healthCardCredential`: